-Cuban American from Miami ‘Honored' to be Flag Bearer at Tokyo Olympics
+Cuban American From Miami ‘Honored' to be Flag Bearer at Tokyo Olympics

 Alvarez said he would “wave our colors proudly” in a message posted to Twitter.

-His mother told NBC 6 reporter Laura Rodriguez that she was “beyond proud” of the honor.
+His mother told NBC 6 that she was “beyond proud” of the honor.

 You can watch the opening ceremonies live Friday starting at 6:55 a.m. on NBC 6.